-The headline needs to convince them that there’s a benefit to them taking time out of their day to look at your content.
+Your headlines need to demonstrate exactly what’s in it for readers if they view your post.
+The headline needs to convince them that there’s a benefit to taking time out of their day to look at your content.

 This is as simple as writing a few headlines like “Make Your Own Email Template in Minutes” or “Fast and Easy Ways to Cook Bacon.”

 Huffington Post gave away the big benefit of their post quite well in this headline: